Множинна мієлома

 Лікування рецидивної або рефрактерної мієломи

-The oral BCL-2 inhibitor venetoclax has been shown to be effective for treating patients whose myeloma cells show the genetic marker t(11;14) (4).
+The oral BCL-2 inhibitor venetoclax has been shown to be effective for treating patients whose myeloma cells show the genetic marker t(11;14) and can be combined with proteasome inhibitors and monoclonal antibodies (7).

 Підтримуюча терапія

 The oral proteasome inhibitor ixazomib is effective as a single agent as maintenance therapy.
-Whether the combination of ixazomib with lenalidomide is more effective is unknown.
+Whether the combination of ixazomib plus lenalidomide is more effective is unknown.

-The role of antibodies as maintenance therapy remains to be defined.
+The role of monoclonal antibodies as maintenance therapy remains to be defined.

 Лікування ускладнень